 Shoppers and visitors often browse various sites to search for the same products.
-Better selection and better price are two of the main reasons why shoppers browse on varying sites.
+Better selection and better prices are two of the main reasons why shoppers browse on varying sites.
 Some buyers look for adequate information while searching for the products they desire to purchase.
 If they do not get sufficient details on the site, they move on.
-Therefore, product information, high-quality images, and informative videos are of utmost importance.
+Therefore, product information, high-quality images, and informative videos are paramount.
 People search for better prices and offers on varying sites and buy from where they get the best price.

 Browsing and Buying Frequency

 Almost two-thirds of online buyers browse for the core product categories on the net at least once a month.
 As per studies, nearly 47% of online buyers report purchasing products once every month.
 There is divergence among product categories when speaking of product purchase frequency.
 For instance, baby products are purchased more often, and electronics are purchased less frequently.
 Grocery, on the other hand, is one of the strongest categories in the UK.
 People make grocery purchases very often.

 When it comes to thinking about purchases before making a final buy, buyers showcase different tendencies.
 Different buyers take varying time spans to decide.
 Some shoppers make spontaneous decisions and purchase a product in a couple of hours, while others consider their decision for a couple of days.

 Consumers display differing tendencies in terms of amount of time thinking about their purchases before actually making them.
 However, in categories like home decor and electronics, there are high instances of extended purchase decisions.
 People start thinking about home decor and electronics weeks and months before making a buy.